areeahmed/birmbenawa/README.md

 ## TODO
 - [x]  Creating some welcome slides.
-- [ ]  creating regiter screen and connect it to a firebase ( name & PhoneNumber)
+- [x]  creating register screen and connect it to a firebase ( name & PhoneNumber)
 - [x]  In Reminder screen showing cards and flaoting button
 - [x]  flaoting button will show a dialog
 - [x]  dialog containe 2 Input user ( title and more detail), TimePicker, and IconPicker